 Before we begin, I want you to know that I was kindly provided with a blender by Ninja Kitchen and was not compensated for the review.
 All opinions are 100% of my own.

 Hey, guys.
-Today I’m doing a review of Ninja Ultima Blender and making a hard core Detox Green Smoothie.
+Today I’m showing you why Ninja Ultima Blender is the best blender for green smoothies and making a hard core Detox Green Smoothie.

 *Update Dec 2014: We have been using this blender for almost a year and it’s still going strong!
 Not a single problem just some wear and tear on the plastic jug as we use the blender every single day.
 Below photo taken on Dec 15, 2014.

 Before Ninja came into my life, I owned simple $40 blender that was splashing everywhere, leaking on the bottom and make purees rather than smoothies.
 Now I understand that.
 I honestly didn’t make green smoothies as often as I would liked to because it was a pain to use my blender.

 If you are like me and buying Vitamix or Blendtec is not within your budget, Ninja Ultima is your answer.
 It’s 1/2 or 1/3 price of Vitamix and delivers amazing results.
 I LOVE it!
 No, I’m addicted to it!